Pear Crisp with Lemon Sauce

-- 2 tablespoons plus 1/4 cup King Arthur Unbleached All-Purpose Flour, divided
+- 2 tablespoons plus 1/4 cup all-purpose flour, divided

 - 1 tablespoon sugar